smt/forge/README.md

 In a nutshell, Forge can be thought of as "the one command to rule them all."
 Some may argue that they prefer experienced developers to something so simple, but one wonders if they have had the experience of dealing with broken machines on a daily basis, or running a complex set of cmds as a project matures, or having to rewrite the toolchain because the project far out-scaled what was originally envisioned.
 Forge offers a single interface to gently introduce developers to the cmd line, while offering up the ability for experienced developers to go wild creating tasks and modify Forge to their heart's content (and please submit good ideas as pull requests!).

-Forge was created to be infinitely scalable, toolchain agnostic, and one may hope, replace the daily travails of the local development.
-It was written in Bash, because Bash is the original JavaScript, being ubiquitous, it is fast, and it allows the flexibility to run any script in any language.
+Forge was created to be scalable and toolchain agnostic.
+It was written in Bash, because Bash is the original JavaScript, being ubiquitous; it is fast; and it allows the flexibility to run any script in any language.

 Now go out, and Forge!